 A possible solution to the problem is remote debugging – making use of the same tools as you would have used while performing the task on a desktop, except for the fact that now you are connected to your mobile device.
 Debugging safari on iOS requires a minimum of Safari 6.
 However, there is a bad news for Windows and Linux developers here as the latest version of Safari is not available at all for Linux while for Windows only Safari 5 is available.

 Remote Debugging iOS Safari on OS X

 Before starting with the debugging process, you would need a device running iOS.
 It may be any device like an iPad or an iPhone which can be connected to a Mac computer by USB.
-Safari version 6+ must be installed on the computer.
+Test on safari browser version 6+ must be installed on the computer.